sherr3h/FLASS-fina4350.io/_posts/2023-01-28-Kalman-Filter-on-Electricity-Prices-and-GPS-Data.md

  <img src="/img/simulate_motion.jpg" width="700" >

 Suppose unfortunately the car jerks when accelerating (such that the acceleration is not constant) and we have to consider up to the third order derivatives of the motion.
-The state and observation vectors are (note $$x,y$$ are position on the 2D plane), and $$X, Y$$ are the hidden state and observation of the car's GPS position):
+The state and observation vectors are (note $$x,y$$ are position on the 2D plane, and $$X, Y$$ are the hidden state and observation of the car's GPS position):